About

 A native of Canmore, Alta., she made her debut in 2021-22, making three World Cup starts, before earning her first World Cup points with a 22nd-place giant slalom finish in Kranjska Gora, SLO.

 Since then, she has been part of the Canadian team that captured bronze in the World Championship team parallel event in Courchevel-Meribel, FRA.
-She enters the 2024-25 season off a year that saw her crack the top 30 eight times, including a 15th-place finish at Mt.
-Tremblant.
+She enters the 2025-26 season with nine top 20 results to her name, highlighted by a 7th-place giant slalom finish in Kronplatz, ITA in 2024-25.

-Richardson also captured the World Junior Championship in giant slalom in Haute-Savoie, FRA in February 2024, becoming the first Canadian athlete to win an individual World Junior title since Valerie Grenier in 2016.
+Already amid her World Cup career, Richardson also captured the World Junior Championship in giant slalom in Haute-Savoie, FRA in February 2024, becoming the first Canadian athlete to win an individual World Junior title since Valérie Grenier in 2016.

 World Cup Ranking